Securing real estate development loans in Thailand: steps, notification thresholds, and IBC impact

 What is a real estate development loan?

-Real estate development loans are short-term financing tools used by developers to cover the costs associated with new construction projects.
-These loans are intended for developments that will generate a profit once completed, such as residential buildings, commercial spaces, or industrial properties.
-Unlike traditional mortgages, development loans are based on the projected future value of the completed property.
+Real estate development loans are short-term financing tools that developers use to cover the costs of new construction projects.
+These loans target developments that will generate a profit once completed, such as residential buildings, commercial spaces, or industrial properties.
+Unlike traditional mortgages, development loans rely on the projected future value of the completed property.

 In Thailand, the legal framework governing real estate development loans includes the Civil and Commercial Code and the Loan Interest Act B.E.
 2475, which regulate loan agreements, interest rates, and repayment terms.
 For foreign developers, compliance with the Foreign Business Act (FBA) and the Land Code Act B.E.
 2497 is crucial, especially regarding ownership restrictions and land-use regulations.